How to get a job teaching English in Bangkok [Updated for 2022]

 Interested schools may ask you to do a demo lesson.
 They usually just want to see what you are like in front of a class, your classroom management skills, and overall, your personality.
 You will probably be given a topic for the demo, and maybe materials, and be told the age and level of the students.

-Can you get a job teaching English in Bangkok as a non-native speaker?
+Can you get a job teaching English in Bangkok as a non-native English speaker?

 Finding somewhere to live in Bangkok